ViralTexts/gtr-clusters/clusters/18360420-sn87065654-ReligiousCourtship.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-ve cast my
-eyes around me, and perceiving that man is hap-
-piest in mediocrity, I have bewailed the destiny
-of the powerful, and prayed the godsnot to over-
-whelm me with the burthens of posterity.
-1
-waik through simple paths, contented with my
-fellow citizens; all my ambition is to please
-them, without relinquishing the privilege of free-
-ly explaining myself with respect to whatever I
-deem honorabée and dishonorable.
-In this dis-
-position I tranquilly approach old age: happy, if

-I can but bequeath to my children the most pre-
-cious inheritance ofall dthers, that of an unblem-
-ished name.”’

 Religious Courtship.—A young gentleman
 happening to sit at church in a pew adjoining
 one in which sat a young lady, for whom he con-